mcanouil/quarto-github/README.md

 ## Using

+You can reference GitHub issues, pull requests, and commits in your content using GitHub short references.
+This Quarto extension automatically shortens and converts GitHub references into links.

-Add the following to your YAML header:
+To activate the filter, add the following to your YAML front matter:

 ```yaml
 filters: